brianglass/anastasis/files/weekday_vespers1.md

 The all-evil serpent was utterly cast down to earth, utterly routed and lay a lifeless corpse, when you were lifted up on the Tree, O Lover of mankind.
 Adam is freed from the curse, and he, before condemned, is saved.<a href="#_ftn18" id="_ftnref18"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[18]</span></a> Therefore, we beg, save us too, take pity on all and make us worthy of your Kingdom.<span style="font-family: Times New Roman; letter-spacing: 0pt"> </span>

 When, by a Tree, the lawless people, slew you, the life of all, O Saviour, then all creation trembled with fear, the palaces of Hell and the might of death were utterly destroyed by your divine power.
-Then too Adam the forefather cried out to you with joy, Â‘Glory to your condescension, O Lover of humankindÂ’.
+Then too Adam the forefather cried out to you with joy, ‘Glory to your condescension, O Lover of humankind’.

 <span style="color:red">Of the Mother of God.
 Same melody.</span>

 Assent to the prayers of your suppliants, Pure Virgin, and grant us springs of tears, that we may wash away the stains of our offences, O All-blameless, and quench the flame of everlasting and most bitter fire.
 For you fulfil the requests of those who with their whole heart call on you, the Mother of the Master.

-Storm-tossed by a tempest of contrary thoughts and by lifeÂ’s waves, borne hither and thither by disordered spirits of the dread ruler of this world,<a href="#_ftn19" id="_ftnref19"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[19]</span></a> I cry to you, O Virgin, Â‘Hasten to rescue me from the dangers that hold me fastÂ’, so that with a thankful heart I may proclaim your mighty deeds to all the faithful, O Full of GodÂ’s grace.
+Storm-tossed by a tempest of contrary thoughts and by life’s waves, borne hither and thither by disordered spirits of the dread ruler of this world,<a href="#_ftn19" id="_ftnref19"><span class="MsoFootnoteReference" style="mso-special-character: footnote; mso-bidi-font-size: 10.0pt">[19]</span></a> I cry to you, O Virgin, ‘Hasten to rescue me from the dangers that hold me fast’, so that with a thankful heart I may proclaim your mighty deeds to all the faithful, O Full of God’s grace.

 Pure Sovereign Lady, see my weakness and the misery of my wretched soul and the affliction of my heart, and scatter the counsels of invisible foes, who assail me and make fearful war on me.
 For you, who gave birth to God, can grant redemption to those in mortal dangers.